MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-python/includes/8-exercise-build-a-calculator.md

     - Add the two numbers together and assign the result to variable named _result_.
     - Display the two numbers and the result using `print`.
 The output should look something like: **2 + 2 = 4** (assuming the two numbers you input were both **2**).

-1. Finally, add a few comments into the Python code to document what this simple program does.
+1. Add a few comments into the Python code to document what your program does.

 1. Save the file and close the code editor.